 In addition, to mainstream finance providers, there are also specialist lenders focussed on organisations that deliver a tangible social impact as well as a financial return.
 Some finance providers have a greater risk appetite and will lend where mainstream providers might be less willing, or can lend on more generous terms (though be advised that some also lend at much higher rates too).

-With other social finance providers, they are prepared to invest knowing the organisations ability to service debt is restricted because of the social benefit or impact it provides as a result of its mission and can live with that because they support the delivery of that social impact as a cornerstone of their existence as a finance provider.
+With other social finance providers, they are prepared to invest knowing the organisations ability to service debt is restricted because of the social benefit or impact it provides as a result of its mission and can live with that because they support the delivery of that social impact as that is at the heart of why they exist.

 As most sport organisations are not able to give shares or influence due to membership-based structures, angel investment is usually in the form of loans.
 These might be ‘soft’ and made without a fixed repayment schedule to provide cash flow support (often in the form of overdraft guarantee) or ‘hard’ with a fixed repayment schedule with consequences in the event of default.

-Some sports and community organisations can use debt from members or users more akin to crowdfunding, where a larger group of people can provide a large sum collectively.
+Some sporting and community organisations can use debt from members or users more akin to crowdfunding, where a larger group of people can provide a large sum collectively.

-Because security is hard to achieve, the ability of clubs to access this is usually dependent on having a community of locally-based lenders who understand the club and appreciate how strong the finance will enable an increase in revenues.
+Because security is hard to achieve, the ability of clubs to access this is usually dependent on having a community of locally-based lenders who understand the club and appreciate how strong the business case for how the finance will enable an increase in revenues.